geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 ## Experimental Java 21 support

 GeoServer, along with GeoTools and GeoWebCache, are now tested to build and pass tests with Java 21.

-While this is not yet an endorsement to run GeoServer in production with Java 21, we are keeping tabs on it and trying to make sure there the basics are covered for the newer Java releases.
+This is not yet an endorsement to run GeoServer in production with Java 21.
+We are looking ahead at the [2024 roadmap]({% post_url 2024-01-03-roadmap %}), and are making sure the basics are covered for the newer Java releases.

 ## JTS fast polygon intersection enabled by default